• Default font size

 Licensed Centres

-In accordance with the HRTO, no person shall carry on the following activity except pursuant to a licence granted by the Council on Human Reproductive Technology (CHRT):
+In accordance with the HRTO, no person shall carry on the following activity except pursuant to a relevant licence granted by the Council on Human Reproductive Technology (CHRT):

-• the provision of an RT procedure
+• the provision of an RT procedure; or

 • an artificial insemination by husband (AIH) licence;